-So with the change to common core standards fractions were something that needed to be added as our math curriculum only has one lesson on them and we all know that is not enough for a standard.
+So with the change to common core standards, fractions were something that needed to be added as our math curriculum only has one lesson on them.
+We all know that is not enough for a standard.
 So I turned to the next best thing blogs and TpT.
 What a life saver!!
 Since it was just a great math week I wanted to share what I found for you.

 It has so many great activities!
 I used the games for my math centers.
 My students loved fraction words and fractionpillar.
 Here are some of our their creations.

 |I love that some students attempted a butterfly instead.
 Love the creativity!|

 |This students was determined to make a very, very long caterpillar.|

 I got this packet Fun with Fractions

 from Melissa at Awesome in 1st!
 Best part is this packet is free.
 That is a favorite word for all teachers.
 Her foldable is such a fabulous idea.
 My students thought it was so cool and were able to see the difference between the fractions very well.

 We created Fraction Creatures from Christina at Mrs. Bainbridge's Class.
 If you haven't check out her website she has SO many great ideas and resources.
 It was a great activity!
 Here are some of our creatures.
 Pac Man was very popular that day.

 Also I had bought Fraction Fun from Reagan at Tunstall's Teaching Tidbits